AnthonyBloomer/daftlistings/docs/index.md

 ## set_area

 The area to retrieve listings from.
+Use an array to search multiple areas.

 ## set_county